smscommunity/sms-guide/_game/shines/ricco/episode2.md

 - Cut through the cones and make a jump over the wall.
 Once you jump over this wall, take a left to go over the next wall.
 - The shine is now complete.
 You can repeat these exact instructions to complete Ricco 2 Hidden.

-### Intermediate - Blooperless
+### Intermediate (Standard, Buffered Spin) - Blooperless
-{% include yt.html id="EF9pEEC_m-g" %}
+{% include yt.html id="BW4DTmXYmhs" %}
-- Hold up right while entering the race.
-Talk to the pianta, jump dive into him, then triple jump
+- Hold left while entering the race.
+After talking to the pianta, hoverslide up left.
-- GWKH into the wall and hover onto the ledge.
-Jump on top of the wall and hoverslide across
+- Do a full rollout to land on the ledge, then buffer a spinjump up right.
+- Hover to land on the small ledge, then double a double jump and either hoverslide or spray and slide across the wall.
 - Fall off the wall, briefly hover, then spray while continuing to hold forward
 - Double jump to maintain speed and reach the first checkpoint.
 Turn around and hoverslide
 - Fall off the ledge, double jump, then triple jump while spraying.
 Dive into the water that was sprayed
 - Slide forward, fall off, then spin jump and hover up to the next checkpoint
 - Hoverslide to the end, fall off the wall, and hover to the shine position

+### Intermediate (Alternate, Jesus Strat) - Blooperless
+{% include yt.html id="KjdAydNEmFU" %}
+These points will only cover the difference of the strat compared to above.
+- After watersliding and falling off the ledge where you would triple jump, instead you will switch to your nozzle then spam spray as you fall off the ledge.
+- Dive again to slide on the water, and fall off the ledge again across the water
+- Right before falling into the water, hover across then double jump dive.
+If you timed the hover correctly you will be coated in water.
+A backup can be to spray as you double jump.

+### Intermediate (Alternate Start, GWKH) - Blooperless
+{% include yt.html id="EF9pEEC_m-g" %}
+- Hold up right while entering the race.
+Talk to the pianta, jump dive into him, then triple jump
+- GWKH into the wall and hover onto the ledge.
+Jump on top of the wall and hoverslide across

-Only one method of getting up on the wall is shown and described above.
-Other methods can be seen [here.](https://youtu.be/Xtp1CX4Vke4)
+Other subarea start methods can be seen being compared [here.](https://youtu.be/Xtp1CX4Vke4)